Farzad-Shirvani/python-fundamentals-exercises/exercise09/README.md

-# Python Exercise 9: Right Triangle?
+# Exercise 9: Right Triangle?

 Write a program that takes 3 integers as input.
 If they can represent the angles of a right triangle, print `Yes`.
 Otherwise, print `No`.